 The collection Plain Colours is being complemented through the times and reflects the combination between materials and technique, reinforcing the wish to find new solutions that expand the available colour range.
 The glaze on these ballast tiles gives an idea of depth, highlighting the irregularities of the piece.

-The traditional Portuguese Tile, in which Viúva Lamego has a predominant role, depicts various references in terms of taste, technics and motifs, announcing an ongoing dialogue between the past and the future.
+The traditional Portuguese Tile, in which Viúva Lamego plays a predominant role, depicts various references in terms of taste, technics and motifs, announcing an ongoing dialogue between the past and the future.

 In Portugal, the tile is used as an expression of originality and assumes a role of usage that is complex and extended in time.
 The Portuguese tile, throughout these five centuries of usage, has incorporated multiple economic, social, and cultural influences that characterize it beyond a mere decorative proposal.